ZeeAyZ/Eklips/README.md

 # ![Eklips](img/icon.png) Eklips Engine
-A game engine written in Python using Pygame.
+A game engine (more of a framework) written in Python using Pygame.

 # Features
 For now, the features are: